dafny-lang/rfcs/0003-for-each.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

+As mentioned in the guide-level explanation, `foreach` loops and sequence comprehensions are both able to borrow concepts and implementation substantially from other features.
+Parsing, resolving, verifying, and compiling quantifier domains is already a mature aspect of the Dafny implementation.
+The most significant implementation burden is ensuring that enumeration ordering is deterministic.

 TODO:

   * Verification encoding
-    * foreach loops mostly desugared into ???
+    * foreach loops most likely just desugared into existing loop translation
     * sequence comprehensions mapped to Seq.Build calls, but may need more axioms
-  * At least a sketch of domain enumeration ordering
+  * (At least a sketch of domain enumeration ordering)
     * Define rules like associativity that determines ordering.
 Mostly left overrides right.
     * `x in A && P(x)` -> `A.Enumerator().Filter(P)`
       * Sort-of consistent with multiset "*" intersection but not quite